Li Mi (Republic of China general): Post-Civil War

 After achieving independence, the prime minister of Burma, U Nu, attempted to suppress Li's activities and ordered his forces to surrender, but Li refused.
 After the Burmese army attacked Li, he moved his troops to Mong Hsat.
 At the time, Burma was fighting four other insurgencies, including two communist guerrilla movements, and was not strong enough to seriously pursue Li's irregulars.

 The CIA programme to aid Li's troops in Burma was called "Operation Paper".
 Operation Paper involved the use of Thailand as a transit route, transporting weapons and supplies between Taiwan and Burma.
-Once arriving in Thailand, these supplies would then be transported via air by CAT (Civilian Air Transport), a CIA proprietary airline, under the command of General Chennault, working through two dummy corporations as diplomatic cover.
+Once arriving in Thailand, these supplies would then be transported via air by CAT (Civil Air Transport), a CIA proprietary airline, under the command of General Chennault, working through two dummy corporations as diplomatic cover.
 The Thai prime minister at the time, Plaek Phibunsongkhram (also known as "Phibun"), agreed to aid Operation Paper, due to poor Thai-Burmese relations and the promise of American economic and military aid.

 Between 1949 and 1953 Li's men impressed thousands of local tribesmen into joining them, and were reinforced with several hundred former army officers and trainers from Formosa.
 Refugees from communist-held Yunnan also joined his army.
 Many married local women, and they systematically "took over" the local opium trade.
 With the help of the Thai military, Li's army traded their opium through Thailand, exchanging it for weapons and supplies delivered from Taiwan.
 They made serious attempts to take control of Yunnan during this period, but did not achieve long-term success.
 At one point there were 20,000 pro-KMT soldiers attempting to recover Yunnan.
 The operation liberated four counties before their logistical network broke down, and Mi's forces were not able to achieve their goal.

 There were several reasons for the American decision to put pressure on Chiang to remove Nationalist troops from Burma.
 An internal document investigating the usefulness of the Burmese Nationalist troops to the United States concluded that they were "of less military value to the free world as a support to regional defense than the regularly organized Burmese Army".
 Communist insurgents then present in Burma were known to cite the presence of Li's troops as their justification for being there.
 Additionally, if Rangoon were to devote their resources to defeating Li's troops, it would weaken their ability to defeat these other, communist guerrilla movements.
-The American secretary or state, John Foster Dulles, was concerned that the Burmese government might form a coalition with communist groups to remove Li's troops.
+The American secretary of state, John Foster Dulles, was concerned that the Burmese government might form a coalition with communist groups to remove Li's troops.
 There were also concerns that China might invade Burma in order to suppress them.

 After returning to Taiwan in 1953, Li Mi retired from active military service, becoming a member of the Nationalist legislature and the party's central committee.
 He died in Taipei on 10 March 1973.